 This suggests that frustration may be a cause of the scream, at least in some captive individuals, although screaming may not always accompany frustration.
 In The Hedgehog, for example, Maurice Burton described an incident in which a hedgehogs tried to find its way through some wire netting and, when it couldn’t locate an opening, dashed at it, seized it in its teeth and tugged at it “in apparent rage” and, when nothing gave way, the hog “threw itself on the ground on its back and writhed around as if in a tantrum”.

 Burton does not make any mention of the hedgehog screaming.
 He does, nonetheless, recount an incident of a hoglet following a gentleman in his garden: when the man stopped the hoglet would lay down next to his shoes and whenever he started moving again the hoglet “screamed with rage, ran after him and again settled near his shoes”.
-Burton suggested this was shade-seeking behaviour and the hoglet was frustrated at the movement of its shady spot.
+Burton suggested this was shade-seeking behaviour and the hoglet was frustrated at the movement of its shady spot, although it does raise the question of whether the hoglet had imprinted on the gentleman’s shoes?
 Several years ago, however, a colleague of mine told me how she had been watching a female hedgehog with a group of hoglets in her garden and when one hoglet became separated from the group it started screaming until it was reunited.
-In Burton’s account, could the hoglet have imprinted on the gentleman’s shoes?

 In some cases screaming may be a response to being pestered by male.
 In June 2017, Paul Hurle recorded what appears to have been a hedgehog screaming outside his house in Hampshire in the early hours of the morning (below).
 On listening the to the clip, Happy Hedgehog Rescue founder Jayne Morgan told me some of her patients make the same noise when being hassled by a male: